nhartung/100-days-of-code/log.md

 **Today's Progress**: Really didn't have much motivation today, but got my hour in.
 Started work on a GUI.
 Not much progress but learned a bit.

 **Thoughts:** The caffeine comedown is real.

+### Day 25 August 26th, 2020

+**Today's Progress**: Did enough to get bare GUI working.
+Even hooked it up to some real game logic.

+**Thoughts:** Working with the Control nodes is not fun.
+Lots of unintuitive settings.
+People online seem to agree.